 You certainly can!
 I love the frozen kind just for convenience, but if you have an amazing puff pastry dough recipe – feel free to use that.

-Feel free to use turkey, salmon, crab, or even omit the meat all together and make it a veggie pot pie.
+Feel free to use turkey, braised beef, crab, or even omit the meat all together and make it a veggie pot pie.
 The best thing about this recipe is that you can tweak it towards your tastes!

 Chicken Pot Pie with Puff Pastry